cocos/cocos-docs/en/animation/animation-event.md

 2. Right click on the area above the animation timeline and select **New Event Frame**.

 After the event frame is added, move the mouse over the event frame and the color will change from white to yellow.
 Right-click the event frame to perform **Edit**, **Delete**, **Copy-Paste** operations.
-You can also batch click event frames while holding down <kbd>Ctrl</kbd>.
+Event frames can be batched while holding down <kbd>Ctrl</kbd>.

 ![add-event](animation-event/animation-event-menu.png)